AndrewQT/AndrewQT.github.io/_posts/2014-3-3-Hello-World.md

 The primary reason that I wanted to write this blog is to share some of my favorite problems that I solved on Codeforces in 2020.
 When thinking about what were my favorite problems of the year I accounted for the impact it had on me and the elegance of the solution.
 There were simply too many problems that I enjoyed solving this year, but I managed to compile a list of 37 problems and cut it down to the 10 best problems.
-First I'll list in the order I solved them in for the honorable mention problems that made it to the 37 problem cut and then I will show and explain the best 9.
+First I'll list in the order I solved them in for the honorable mention problems that made it to the 37 problem cut and then I will show and explain the best 11.

-##Honorable Mention
+## Honorable Mention

 - [NN County](https://codeforces.com/contest/983/problem/E)
 - [The Untended Antiquity](https://codeforces.com/contest/869/problem/E)